timmeeuwissen/contractdb/README.md

 - v date-time fields
 - v date-time fields can look to one another when a date-range is intended
 - v you can search a referenced queryable for their records by the most prominent details of their records
+- extra field in database used for meta description
+  - D\[1,1] = means Detailpage, window 1, position 1

 ## translations
 - enable the user to rename *everything*